Somiona/CISC455W23Proj/documentation/Design workflow of EA.md

 The following are a list of probabilistic mutation that we come up with (bracket indicate what properties are being affected):
 - maybe I should change (ANN model)
 - life is uncertain (wallet, emotion resiliency, ANN, shares hold)

+#### Maybe I should change
+A mutation that will add a Norm(0, $\sigma$) value to (1 or 2 or ... or up to all weights) of an individual's ANN model

+#### Life is uncertain
+A mutation that represent the uncertainty of events that could be happen in the real life (example: get sick, win lottery, meet a new friend and gives some advice, a gift from friends... etc)

+a single point on a wheel with equal (uniform) probability for selecting wallet, emotion resiliency, ANN, shares hold to modify

+- Wallet
+	- Update with a Norm(0, $\sigma$) value
+- emotion resiliency
+	- Update with a Norm(0, $\sigma$) value ($\sigma \leqslant \frac{1}{3}$)
+	- apply thresholds so that stay in boundary \[0,1\]
+- ANN
+	- add a single weight with a Norm(0, $sigma$) value
+- Shares hold
+	- random select a stock and it's fail to sell counter will be randomized between \[0,10\]
+	- if the person has no shares, do nothing

 ## Recombination Transformation